kajebiii/os-team7/README.md

 	- Move rq's current running wrr_entity to tail of wrr_rq's linked list

 * pick_next_task_wrr
-	- Pick first entry of the linked list. (if the list is empty, return `NULL`)
+	- Pick first entry of the linked list (wrr task queue).
-	- return task_struct of the wrr_entity
+	- If there was no task (list was empty) return NULL.
+Else return task_struct of the wrr_entity

 * select_task_rq_wrr
 	- Used rcu_read_lock
-	- return cpu which have smallest weight sum
+	- return cpu which can have this task and has smallest weight sum
+	- This function does passive load balance.

 * task_tick_wrr
+	- If policy of task is not SCHED_WRR returns
 	- Decrease wrr_entity's time_slice
-	- if time_slice is zero, dequeue and enqueue the task
+	- If time_slice is zero and needs context switching (There are 2 or more tasks in run queue), move task to back of the queue and reschedule the task.

 * get_rr_interval_wrr
 	- return wrr_entity's time_slice